hollow-earth/careerlens/README.md

 - Textual for the interactive terminal user interface (TUI)

 One of the main design goals was to keep the application local-first.
 Job data, resumes, configuration, and LLM evaluation can all remain on the user's machine rather than being sent to a third-party job recommendation service.

+### Database Design
+CareerLens uses several SQLite tables to separate jobs at different stages of the processing pipeline:

+- Companies: Maintains a record of companies encountered by CareerLens.
+This allows the application to track companies across job postings and apply company-level filtering.
+- Ingest: The initial table for job sources where job identifiers and URLs must be collected separately from retrieving the full job posting.
+- Staging: Contains jobs with the minimum information necessary for LLM evaluation.
+Keeping only the required data at this stage reduces unnecessary processing and context sent to the LLM.
+- Jobs: Contains job postings that have passed the filtering and evaluation stages and that the candidate should consider applying to.
+This is the final destination for successfully processed jobs.
+- Discarded: Contains jobs rejected during processing, whether through keyword filtering, company filtering, manual user dismissal, or LLM evaluation.
+Keeping discarded jobs allows CareerLens to avoid repeatedly processing the same postings.

 ## Current Limitations